fbpx

 This isn’t necessarily bad, at least, not until you’ve got busy technicians who don’t have time for collecting field data, skipping them.
 Even the opposite can be an issue: some keen bean spending more time writing risk assessments than actually doing the work.

 What you need here is consistency.
 Every employee should fill in the same questions and provide the same level of detail.
-Depending on the job, each form should be customized with both fixed and free form questions that are relevant to the work.
+Depending on the job, each form should be customized with both fixed and free-form questions that are relevant to the work.

 One solution for the above problem is to have a software provider or third party design your forms for collecting field data.
 But while the industry standard reports exist for good reason, your business might need more personalized solutions for niche jobs and/or industries.